raven-computing/project-init/README.md

 Project Init requires at least **Bash version 4**.

 Currently, we only officially support Linux/Debian-based systems.
 Although in principle it should be possible to run it on most Linux distributions.
+If you would like to run Project Init on *Windows*, we do support it via [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

 The Project Init system requires some very common utilities, e.g. *awk* and *grep*, which should be available on pretty much any system.
 See the [dependencies.txt](dependencies.txt) file for a full list.